Solve Your Parenting Problems in 5 StepsMay 04, 2023

 I started actively keeping her from falling asleep in the car, and just like magic, our easy bedtimes were back in action.
 Although cutting out these car naps was the most helpful thing, we had noticed the benefit of staggered bedtimes; plus, by cutting out these occasional car naps, she was more tired than usual at bedtime and benefitted from an earlier bedtime than her brother.
 And that was the beginning of our now routine 15-minute staggered bedtimes between children.

 This was a particularly difficult problem to solve, which required several passes through the SOLVE steps, some good brainstorming sessions with other moms, and continued brainstorming that lead to the “Ah ha!” moment where I realized the car naps might be the culprit and added cutting out car naps to the “Options” list.
-If you use these five steps to guide you and have perseverance, even the toughest parenting problems can be solved.
+If you use these five steps to guide you and persevere, even the toughest parenting problems can be solved.
 Give them a try this week with any parenting dilemmas you’re encountering!